 Under SGMA, local groundwater agencies in overdrafted basins must create a plan for groundwater use by 2040.
 The law also requires certain well owners to file water reports each year.
 Generally, “de minimis” users who extract less than two acre-feet per year for domestic uses are exempt from reporting requirements.

-Because drought is such a serious issue in California, it is very likely that the state could impose serious restrictions on well water use.
+Because drought is such a severe issue in California, the state could impose serious restrictions on well water use.
 Keep this in mind if you plan on doing any commercial activity like raising livestock on your off-grid property in CA.

 Rainwater Harvesting Laws in California